gearglow/ReptiliaWithATwist/The List.md

 Another party in the Room of Requirement occurred, the weekend before, in similar vein to Hermione's.
 Elysia gave Luna her own set of curse-breaker's goggles and amulet, a matched set to Hermione's but trimmed in chrome instead of brass.
 Hermione gave her a bracelet that let her mind-speak at a distance with the other two girls as if they were using legilimency.
 They ended the night watching _Star Wars,_ and Luna taught everyone her lightsaber spell.

-The second was another confrontation between Elysia and Dumbledore.
+The second exception was another confrontation between Elysia and Dumbledore.
 She was called to his office after dinner one night, and entered to find him glaring at her over his desk.

 "Did you think I wouldn't figure it out, Harry?"
 He said, with a look of grandfatherly disappointment.